 about large companies gets out more quickly to investors to lower costs and that financial analysts follow large companies more closely than they monitor small companies.
 Second, the socio-political theory (Cormier & Magnan, 2003; Patten, 2002) posits that large companies and companies in high-impact, environmentally sensitive industries are more transparent about their environmental strategies and spend more on environmental management due to relatively high political, regulatory, and stakeholder pressures and more frequent environmental incidents1.
 Finally, the resource-based theory (Clarkson, Richardson, & Vasvari, 2011; Hart, 1995) proposes that not all companies have resources to benefit from proactive environmental management2.
-Large companies with greater financial resources and management capabilities relative to small companies can enhance their financial performance, while small companies lack resources and capabilities to realise economies of scale.
-Voluntary environmental decisions of companies in environmentally regulated industries are costly at the margin, while there is more room for voluntary initiatives in low-risk industries to a lower cost.
+Large companies with greater financial resources and management capabilities relative to small companies can enhance their financial performance, while small companies lack resources and capabilities to realise are costly at the margin, while there is more room for voluntary initiatives in low-risk industries to a lower cost.
 Taken together, these alternative theories predict that EP can be priced differently in financial markets depending on company size and industry risk.